microsoft/vscode-react-native/README.md

 ## About the extension

-This VS Code extension provides a development environment for React Native projects.
+This VS Code extension provides a development environment for React Native and Expo projects.
-Using this extension, you can **debug your code and quickly run `react-native` commands** from the command palette.
+Using this extension, you can **debug your code and quickly run `react-native` or `expo` commands** from the command palette.

 ![React Native features](resources/images/react-features.gif)